DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

    As a result you should see now the custom tables/ choices we need for our application that all start with the prefix "IMP" as sown below:
    <br><img src="./images/imp_sol_step_nav_to_tables2.png" /><br>

    The custom tables don't contain any rows.
-To work with our application you must enter some data since our application soes not cover all tables.
+To work with our application you must enter some data since our application does not cover all tables.
 Enter data for the tables IMP_USERS and IMP_DEPARTMENT via the dataverse.
 Right click on the table and choose the option `Edit`.

 # Partially implemented model driven app